KhronosGroup/ANARI-SDK/README.md

 - `viewer` : Source library target `anari::anari_viewer` for building small viewer apps
 - `code_gen` : Enable the use of code generation CMake functions downstream

-Both of these libraries are both optionally installed and are not available to downstream projects unless they are explicitly requested.
+Both of these libraries are optionally installed and are not available to downstream projects unless they are explicitly requested.
 To request one of these components, simply add them to the `COMPONENTS` portion of `find_package`:

 ```cmake